vijaycs85/simple_sitemap/README.md

 The sitemap is accessible to the whole world under /sitemap.xml.

-If the cron generation is turned on, the sitemap will be regenerated according to the 'Sitemap generation interval' setting ranging from 'On every cron run' to 'Once a week'.
+If the cron generation is turned on, the sitemaps will be regenerated according to the 'Sitemap generation interval' setting ranging from 'On every cron run' to 'Once a week'.